hmchen47/DataScience/ML/ML-Stanford/10-Advice.md

   </a></div>
 </div>

-In order to choose the model and the regularization \lambda, we need:
+In order to choose the model and the regularization $\lambda$, we need:

 1. Create a list of lambdas (i.e. $\lambda \in \{0,0.01,0.02,0.04,0.08,0.16,0.32,0.64,1.28,2.56,5.12,10.24\}$);
 2. Create a set of models with different degrees or any other variants.